Mayeu/mayeu.me/_posts/2018-12-04-saving-time-bandwidth-caching-docker-images-with-local-registry.md

 Nice, 3x time quicker! 👍 With the download part was almost instant, and the image decompression took most of the time!

 And done!
-We now have a local cache for all our Docker images, start will start each time the docker daemon is started.
+We now have a local cache for all our Docker images, that will start each time the docker daemon is started.
 We can point all our VM or machines in the network to it (by making listen to the outside).
 And we can now enjoy more time to focus on what matter to us and less on downloading bits from the